Events

 Whether you live or work in Southeast Asia, we would be delighted to meet you in Singapore (27 April), Jakarta (30 April), Bangkok (5 May) and Hong-Kong (11 May).

-These events feature a panel led by Professor Adam Hanieh, joined by distinguished SOAS alumni speakers from across the region, exploring: A New Global Order?
-Implications of the US–Israeli Attacks on Iran for the Middle East, China, and Southeast Asia.
+These events feature a panel led by Professor Adam Hanieh, joined by distinguished SOAS alumni speakers from across the region, exploring:

 Each reception, chaired by Vice‑Chancellor Professor Adam Habib, will offer dynamic discussion, an interactive Q&A, networking with alumni and sector professionals and updates from SOAS.